 - Cisco does publish useful planning facts: 200-301 CCNA v1.1, 120 minutes, English and Japanese, 300 USD price, topic scope, and official prep options.

-- Use official exam facts, O*NET role tasks, BLS occupation context, employer vocabulary, and lab evidence instead of unsupported pass-rate numbers.
+- Use official exam facts, O*NET role tasks, BLS occupation context, and lab evidence instead of unsupported pass-rate numbers.

-- AI can help with CCNA study and troubleshooting review, but the candidate still has to verify commands, topology behavior, and conclusions in a lab.
+- AI can support CCNA study and troubleshooting review, but the candidate still has to verify commands, topology behavior, and conclusions in a lab.

 The short answer